SNUDerek/snuderek.github.com/README.md

 Goal: label named entities in *unlabeled* corpus

-Concept: Collins and Singer 1999 relied on iterative algorithms (EM and others) to iteratively refine classification based on *hand-engineered* intra-word (spelling) and inter-word (grammar) features.
+Concept: Collins and Singer 1999 relied on iterative algorithms (EM, boosting, etc.) to iteratively refine classification based on *hand-engineered* intra-word (spelling) and inter-word (grammar) features.
 Curious about applying similar methods to distributed features (word and phrase/sentence embeddings).

 ### Sentence classification, NER, and question-generation